Delve into nature and millennia of culture and mythology at the ethereal Mossman Gorge, Queensland, on a guided Ngadiku Dreamtime walk.

 **Presumably at my dumb, earnest white girl question.

 ***That’s not to say it’s totally protected and safe from any threats, just quietly.
 Clearing for residential and agricultural development, the negative impacts of tourism, invasive weeds and feral animal species, and of course climate change are among the threats to the Daintree Rainforest overall today.
-According to not-for-profit Rainforest Rescue (noting this is for the entire Daintree area, not the Mossman Gorge region specifically):
+According to not-for-profit Rainforest Rescue, within the Daintree area (ie not the Mossman Gorge region specifically):

 Between five to ten allotments are developed for rural residential housing every year.